vncnz/ratatoskr/README.md

 ## Note

 Please note that this is a personal project, for personal use, developed in my (not so much) free time.
-You'll not find clean code or a flexible, modular system here.
-You'll find lots of experiments, abandoned ideas, dead code, temporary hacks and workarounds.
-Oh, and last but not least, I'm just learning both Rust and RataTUI.
+I'm learning Rust, so you'll not find clean code.
+I'm improving it over time.
 You've been warned.

 ## Known bugs
 - ~~Bluetooth devices object is sent with warning 1.0 instead of 0.0~~ Solved!